What Are Market Bubbles? [And How to Identify Them]

 When that money and credit goes into debts that cannot be paid back or into risky assets whose earnings will never justify their valuations, that has big implications for growth and inflation down the line.

 The biggest depressions occur when bubbles burst (e.g., 1929, 2008).
-If central banks are the ones producing the debt that are inflating these bubbles and they won’t control them, then the question becomes who will control them?
+If central banks are the ones producing the debt that inflates these bubbles and they won’t control them, who will?

 When inflation runs above an acceptable level, it’s common for central bankers to raise short-term interest rates.
 But normal monetary policies of short-term rate adjustments are largely too broad and non-specific to sufficiently manage bubbles.